gildas/go-gcloudcx/README.md

 # TODO

-This library implements only a very small set of PureCloud's API at the moment, but I keep adding stuff...
+This library implements only a very small set of Genesys Cloud CX's API at the moment, but I keep adding stuff...